fvalenza/vaultview.nvim/README.md

 ```

 ### Input and Content selectors
-The plugin comes with some default input and content selectors that can be used in the board configuration:
+The plugin comes with some default input and content selectors that can be used in the board configuration.
+In the configuration one can specify custom ones for input selector as either : a list of files, a shell command returning a list of files, or a Lua function returning a list of files.
+content_selectors only accepts shell commands returning content lines for each entry.
+The current default ones are:

 ```lua
 local input_selectors = {